hmcts/ops-runbooks/network/palos/upgrade-software.md

 * Move to `nonprod` after `sbox` is stable and pipeline runs well i.e. commits current config<br>
   Flow is: `sbox` -> `nonprod` -> `prod`
 * Let team members know that the upgrade was successful
-* 📕 Revisit in a quarter or 6 months time for another upgrade to keep the firewall software up-to-date
+* 📕 Revisit every 3 months for the next upgrade to keep the firewall software up-to-date